 - vascular invasion

 - high growth rate

 For men with hormone-receptor-positive cancer, hormonal therapy is usually the treatment of choice.
 If the cancer recurs or progresses on hormonal therapy, then chemotherapy may be added.

-Chemotherapy may be given through a needle placed in your vein or by pills.
+Chemotherapy may be given through an IV placed in your vein or by pills.
 Your doctor may put in a "port."
 This is a plastic device that sits just under the upper chest or upper arm and empties into a blood vessel.
 A needle fits into the port to give chemotherapy or to take blood for tests.

 Chemotherapy may be given for a few days with a week or more off before the next dose.
 This cycle of treat-then-rest is repeated until the treatment course is finished.
 Depending on what medicines your doctor prescribes, the chemotherapy will usually be over in about 3-6 months.

 Often two or more chemotherapy medications are used at the same time or one after the other.
 This will improve the chance of killing the different kinds of breast cancer cells that come from the same cancer.
 The medication combinations are known by the first letters in the medication names.

 Here are a few of the most commonly used chemotherapy combinations:

 - AC±T: Adriamycin (chemical name: doxorubicin) with Cytoxan (chemical name: cyclosphosphamide), with or without Taxol (chemical name: paclitaxel) or Taxotere (chemical name: docetaxel)